hiiamyes/cheat-sheet/seo.md

     - tip, type site:www.yourdomain.com into Google to find indexed pages

 10. Robots.txt and Robots Meta Tags
+    - For non-sensitive information, block unwanted crawling by using robots.txt

 11. Canonical Tags and Duplicate Content

+12. Preferred Domain (Google Webmaster Tools)
+    - If you specify your preferred domain as http://www.example.com and we find a link to http://example.com, we'll consider both links the same.
+Learn more about setting a preferred domain.

 ##